bkemmer/whatsapp_parser/README.md

 A Python tool for analyzing and visualizing WhatsApp chat exports, featuring interactive data processing and animated bar chart race generation.

+TLDR: Generate an excel with the percentage of messages per user, and a Bar chart race plot (example bellow).

 **Read this in Portuguese | Leia em português:** [Português](README.pt.md)

 ## Installation